-Sensitive subjects requires great care.
+Sensitive subjects require great care.

 Arguing over issues that involve children often quickly becomes messy and time consuming.
 We offer a resolution-focused approach to dealing with issues surrounding children in order to achieve your goals with the least amount of expense and conflict possible.
 We’re here to help you to protect your rights and to ensure the wellbeing of your children.